MicrosoftDocs/data-api-builder-docs/data-api-builder/overview-to-data-api-builder.md

 Data API builder can be deployed in Azure using the new *Database Connection* feature offered by Azure Static Web Apps.
 With this feature, you don't have to worry about running Data API builder in Azure at all: it's all taken care of for you.
 You can find more information about this feature [here](/azure/static-web-apps/database-overview).

 Another option to run Data API builder on Azure is to deploy it in a container.
-Data API builder image is available on the Microsoft Registry: https://mcr.microsoft.com/product/azure-databases/data-api-builder/about
+Data API builder image is available on the [Microsoft Registry](https://mcr.microsoft.com/product/azure-databases/data-api-builder/about)

 ## Getting started